Benin

-The official language of Benin is French, with indigenous languages such as Fon, Bariba, Yoruba and Dendi also spoken.
-The largest religious group in Benin is Sunni Islam (27.7%), followed by Roman Catholicism (25.5%), Vodun (11.6%), and Protestantism.
-Benin is a member of the United Nations, the African Union, the Economic Community of West African States, the Organisation of Islamic Cooperation, the South Atlantic Peace and Cooperation Zone, Francophonie, the Community of Sahel–Saharan States, the African Petroleum Producers Association and the Niger Basin Authority.

-From the 17th to the 19th century, political entities in the area included the Kingdom of Dahomey, the city-state of Porto-Novo, and other states to the north.
-This region was referred to as the Slave Coast from the early 17th century due to the high number of people who were sold and trafficked during the Atlantic slave trade to the New World.
+From the 17th to the 19th century, political entities in the area included the Kingdom of Dahomey, the city-state of Porto Novo, and other states to the north.
+This region was referred to as the Slave Coast of West Africa from the early 17th century due to the high number of people who were sold and trafficked during the Atlantic slave trade to the New World.
 France took over the territory in 1894, incorporating it into French West Africa as French Dahomey.
 In 1960, Dahomey gained full independence from France.
 As a sovereign state, Benin has had democratic governments, military coups, and military governments.
 A self-described Marxist–Leninist state called the People's Republic of Benin existed between 1975 and 1990.
 In 1991, it was replaced by the multi-party Republic of Benin.

+The official language of Benin is French, with indigenous languages such as Fon, Bariba, Yoruba and Dendi also spoken.
+The largest religious group in Benin, as projected for 2020 by Pew Research Group based on 2010 statistics, is Christianity (52.2%), followed by Islam (24.6%) and African Traditional Religions (17.9%).
+Benin is a member of the United Nations, the African Union, the Economic Community of West African States, the Organisation of Islamic Cooperation, the South Atlantic Peace and Cooperation Zone, Francophonie, the Community of Sahel–Saharan States, the African Petroleum Producers Association and the Niger Basin Authority.

 Etymology

 During French colonial rule and after independence on 1 August 1960, the country was named Dahomey, after the Kingdom of Dahomey.
-On 30 November 1975, the country was renamed Benin following a Marxist-Leninist military coup.
-The Bight of Benin borders the country, and the bight takes its name from the Kingdom of Benin, located in present-day Nigeria.
+On 30 November 1975, following a Marxist–Leninist military coup, the country was renamed Benin, after the Bight of Benin, which borders the country, since the name Dahomey is exclusively associated with the Fon who inhabited the southern half of the country.
+The bight takes its name from the Kingdom of Benin, located in present-day Nigeria.